DigiEmu/DigiEmu/README.md

 ![Status](https://img.shields.io/badge/status-public--standard-blue)

-# DigiEmu Core
+# DigiEmu Core — Public Standard
+> A new standard for deterministic and verifiable digital infrastructure.

 Deterministic.
 Verifiable.
 Reproducible.
+A foundational layer for audit-ready digital systems.

 ---